trentlarson/relay-server/README.txt

 Assumptions:

-I can treat any incoming server IP as if there is only one server on that IP.
-(In other words, any incoming server connection that has the same IP as a previous one can replace that previous one.)

-????
 I can use a server/socket library (eg. for Java, for node).

-I can ignore problems of too much data without a newline.
+I can ignore problems of too much data (eg. 10 GB of data without a newline).

 I assume that these two sentences cover the same requirement:
 "it should output on stdout what its new public address is"